Granigan/cybersecuritybase-project/README.md

 # Cyber Security Project - Helsinki University CompSci

+Find the [final report here](report.txt), though this Readme contains mostly the same information, though in brief.

 Uses the course template.
 Clone, then open and run in NetBeans, and [access locally](http://localhost:8080).

 ## Site Functionality